 Warnings and Cautions for device use

 This section does not contain all the important information required to use and implant the device, only critical information to implant the device safely and effectively.
-Read this entire guide before implanting the device.
+Read the full Physician's Guide before implanting the device.

 Pre-operative